The Hurt Syndicate: Formation and championship reigns (2020–2021)

 While Lashley defended the title against Slapjack, at Hell in a Cell, Cedric and Benjamin won the Tag Team Championships from The New Day at TLC: Tables, Ladders & Chairs.
-Despite Lashley lost the United States Championship at Elimination Chamber, he defeated The Miz on the March 1 episode of Raw to win the WWE Championship, becoming the third African-American to win the title.
+Despite Lashley losing the United States Championship at Elimination Chamber, he defeated The Miz on the March 1 episode of Raw to win the WWE Championship, becoming the third African-American to win the title.

 On the March 15 episode of Raw, Alexander and Benjamin lost the Raw Tag Team Championship back to The New Day, ending their reign at 85 days.
 On the March 29 episode of Raw, Lashley lambasted Alexander and Benjamin due to them losing the Raw Tag Team Championships and losing to Drew McIntyre in a 2-on-1 handicap match, a loss that meant they would be barred from ringside at Lashley's WWE Championship match at WrestleMania 37 against McIntyre.
 This led to Lashley attacking Alexander and Benjamin and declaring that The Hurt Business was over for the two of them, thus kicking them out of the faction.
 While Benjamin and Alexander subsequently started to feud with each other, MVP continued to reference The Hurt Business on television, as well as state on social media that the group was still in action, but it just composed of him and Lashley.

 Lashley would go on to retain his title by defeating Drew McIntyre in three consecutive title defenses.
 The first was in the opening match of WrestleMania 37, the second at WrestleMania Backlash in a triple threat match against McIntyre and Strowman, then finally at Hell in a Cell in a Last Chance Hell in a Cell match.
 This removed McIntyre from title contention for the duration of Lashley's reign.
 Lashley would begin feuding with Kofi Kingston where a match for the WWE Championship was made between the two at Money in the Bank.
 At the event, Lashley retained the title against Kingston.
 On the July 19 episode of Raw, Goldberg would return and challenge Lashley for the WWE Championship.
 Initially, Lashley would reject the challenge at first, but on the August 2 episode of Raw, Lashley would accept Goldberg's challenge and the match would be made official for SummerSlam.
 At the event, Lashley would retain the WWE Championship due to referee stoppage after Goldberg could no longer continue.
 On the September 13 episode of Raw, after successfully defending the title against Randy Orton, Lashley lost the WWE Championship to Big E who cashed in his Money in the Bank briefcase, ending his reign at 196 days.
 On the same episode of Raw, MVP was put out of action due to injury for an undetermined period of time.